pegros/PEG_LIST/help/sfpegActionBarCmp.md

 }
 ```

-* **massDML** to execute a predefined mass operation via DML (update or delete) on the selected records
+* **massDML** to execute a predefined mass operation via DML (insert, update or delete) on the selected records
     * A confirmation popup is displayed, the header `title` and `message` of which may be customised by
     dedicated properties.
-    * The `bypassConfirm` property enables to bypass this ste and directly execute the DML.
+    * The `bypassConfirm` property enables to bypass this step and directly execute the DML.

     * For the _update_ operation, the `record` property must be defined with the set of field values to
     be applied on all the selected records.
+The generated DML clones this JSON object and sets
+    the `Id` property from the value available on each selected record.
+    * For the _insert_ operation, the `record` property must be defined with the set of field values to
-The generated DML contains clones of this JSON object with
+    be initialized on all the selected records.
+The generated DML clones of this JSON object with
-    the `Id` property set from the value available on each selected record.
+    the `lookup` property set from the `Id` value available on each selected record.
 ```
 {
+    "name": "newTask", "label": "Add Task", "iconName": "utility:add", "action": {
+        "type": "massDML",
+        "params": {
+            "operation": "insert",
+            "title": "Add new Tasks",
+            "message": "Please confirm the addition of callback tasks for the selected records", "lookup": "WhatId",
+            "record": {
+                "Subject": "Customer callback",
+                "sobjectType":"Task",
+                "Status": "Open",
+                "ActivityDate": "{{{GEN.nextWeek}}}"
+            },
+            "next": {
+                "type": "toast",
+                "params": {
+                    "title": "Operation Success",
+                    "message": "Your new tasks were properly created.", "variant": "success"
+                }
+            }
+        }
+    }
+},
+{
     "name": "close", "label": "Close", "iconName": "utility:close",
     "action": {
         "type": "massDML",
         "params": {
             "operation": "update",
-            "title": "Close the Tasks",
+            "title": "Close the Records",
-            "message": "Please confirm the closing of the selected tasks", "record": {
+            "message": "Please confirm the closing of the selected records", "record": {
                 "Status": "Completed"
             },
-            "next": {
-                "type": "done",
-                "params": {
-                    "type": "refresh"
-                }
-            }
+            "next": {"type": "done","params": {"type": "refresh"}}
         }
     }
 },